 Firstly, our bodies are not designed for extended travel through outer space.
 Once free from gravity, we immediately begin to deteriorate.
 We can tolerate being free from it for a reasonable amount of time, and we will get better at that, but it will never be good enough.

 And secondly, we live under the constraint of time.
 Getting beyond even our own galaxy would take so long that any space traveller would be dead long before that ever happened.

 Your husband’s brief, was to come up with mathematical solutions which might solve these two problems.”

 “Now you’re losing me, you can’t figure your way through space.
 You can’t sit on the back of a giant calculator and whisk yourself off to another galaxy.”

 “Well, that’s what our intuition tells us.
 But our intuitions are not always the best guides.
 Suppose this is a mathematical universe?
 Suppose it is constructed of nothing other than maths?
 And suppose everything we see in it are simply mathematical constructs?
 That would throw the universe into an entirely different light would it not?”

 “Is that possible?”

 “I think you’ll find that a growing number of scientists are beginning to think that it is entirely possible.
-It’s a conclusion we are being forced towards.
-And we are now beginning to realise, that the old belief that we live in a purely physical dimension, has been giving us an entirely false picture of reality.”
+Moreover, it’s a conclusion we are being forced towards.
+We are now beginning to realise that the old belief, that we live in a purely physical dimension, has been giving us an entirely false picture of reality.”

-“Okay, I get that, but what has this got to do with John?”
+“Okay, well I sort of get that, but what has this got to do with John?”